Birch Studio family portrait below of unknown sitters

 If you are looking for other Manchester & Lancashire photographers the very useful book, ' Lancashire Professional Photographers, 1840-1940' by Gillian Jones, (published by Photoresearch) may help you.

 Where I have listed the name in bold above then I have some photographs which are shown under the names below.

-No photographs found from D Bordley but here is an advert for his studio in a 1909 Rusholme Pavilion programme.
+Photograph above from D Bordley of 115 Wilmslow Road studio; unknown Minister, below is an advert for his studio in a 1909 Rusholme Pavilion programme.

 William Royle very clearly identifies William Roberts in his History of Rusholme.
 Here below is the same entry found in the Law & Order page where a photograph by Roberts is shown.